-We recommend that Biology majors take Biol 1210, which serves as an introduction to the breadth of Biology.
+Biology majors are required to take Biol 1210, which serves as an introduction to the breadth of Biology.
 Biol 1210 is a pre-requisite for many Biology courses.
-This recommendation is waived for students who receive a 4 or 5 on the Biology AP exam.
+This requirement is waived for students who receive a 4 or 5 on the Biology AP exam.

 The Biology “core”

-Biology majors (Biology BA/BS)* must complete 36 credits of approved Biology courses, including a "core" curriculum consisting of six courses (18-20 cr):
+Biology majors* must complete 36 credits of approved Biology courses, including a "core" curriculum consisting of six courses (18-20 cr):

 - Biol 2010: Evolution and Diversity of Life (3 cr)